2014–15 Tampa Bay Lightning season: June

 On June 29, 2014, the Lightning pulled off a series of trades to free up salary cap and acquire several draft picks.
 First, the Lightning traded Teddy Purcell to the Edmonton Oilers for center Sam Gagner.
 Purcell played five seasons for Tampa Bay after being acquired from the Los Angeles Kings in March 2010.
-Purcell's breakout year was in 2011–12, when he had 24 goals and 41 assists, along with a great playoff run that saw the Lightning reach the Eastern Conference Final.
+Purcell's breakout year was in 2011–12, when he had 24 goals and 41 assists, along with a great playoff run the previous season that saw the Lightning reach the Eastern Conference Final.
 However, in recent years, Purcell has been somewhat disappointing for the team in terms of production; over the past two seasons, he has had 23 goals combined.
 The Lightning then quickly flipped Sam Gagner and forward B. J. Crombeen to the Arizona Coyotes for a sixth round draft pick in 2015.
 The Lightning also had to retain one-third of Gagner's remaining salary ($1.6 million).
 Crombeen, a fourth-line grinder and fighter, had four goals and 14 assists in 99 games over two seasons in Tampa Bay.
 At midnight, on June 1, 2014, the Lightning traded forward Nate Thompson to the Anaheim Ducks in exchange for a fourth and sixth round pick in the 2015 Draft.
 As a depth player, Thompson had become a key contributor the past five seasons, including being one of team's top penalty killers.
 On the same day, the Lightning re-signed Syracuse Crunch captain Mike Angelidis to a one-year, two-way contract.
 Angelidis skated in 75 games with the Crunch, recording 12 goals and 33 points to go along with 161 penalty minutes.
 He ranked second on the Crunch in penalty minutes and fifth in points.
 Angelidis has played in 515 career American Hockey League (AHL) games with the Norfolk Admirals, Albany River Rats and Crunch, collecting 99 goals and 207 points to go with 1,079 penalty minutes.
 In 2012, he was a member of the Norfolk Admirals team that won the Calder Cup championship, skating in 18 games and recording a goal and six points.